bacanije/Project-3---Data-Visualization/README.md

 ## DataBootCamp Project 3 - Group 2

 ### Aim:
-This projects aims to gain a better understanding of the video game industry.
+The aim of this project is to better understand the video game industry through analysis of developers, publishers, user scores, critic scores, genres, and sales.

 This project utilized two datasets, located in this repository's [Resources/startercsv](Resources/startercsv) folder.
 The first dataset, [all_video_games(cleaned).csv](Resources/startercsv/all_video_games(cleaned).csv), was obtained from [Kaggle.com](https://www.kaggle.com/datasets/beridzeg45/video-games).
 The all_video_games(cleaned).csv was further cleaned in jupyter notebook using file [Video_games_cleaning.ipynb](JupyterNotebooks/Video_games_cleaning.ipynb) and exported to csv as [games.csv](Resources/games.csv).